Kinematical higher-twist corrections in $\gamma^* \to M_1 M_2 \gamma$: Neutral meson production: Results

 Recently, Braun \textit{et al.} have proved that the kinematical contributions can be separated from dynamical ones in the time-ordered product of two electromagnetic currents $i\,T \{j_{\mu}^{\text{em}}(z_1x)j_{\nu}^{\text{em}} (z_2x) \}$ \cite{Braun:2011zr,Braun:2011dg,Braun:2011th}.
 If we introduce the kinematical higher-twist contributions to the twist-2 cross sections, one can improve the description of reactions where two photons are involved without any knowledge of the genuine higher-twist distributions.
 This is very helpful when one intends to extract the twist-2 distributions from the measurements of the cross sections, since taking into account of genuine higher-twist distributions would imply more parameters to be used in the analysis.
 At twist-4 accuracy, the kinematical contributions in $i\,T \{j_{\mu}^{\text{em}}(z_1x)j_{\nu}^{\text{em}} (z_2x) \}$ can be written as \cite{Braun:2011zr,Braun:2011dg,Braun:2011th}

 where the notation $z_{12}=z_1-z_2$ is used, and the tensor $S^{ \mu \alpha \nu \beta }$ is defined by

-$\mathbb{V}_{\mu}$ and $\mathbb{W}_{\mu}$ contain all twists starting from twist 2 to twist 4, whereas $\mathbb{X}$ and $\mathbb{Y}$ are purely twist 4 operators, the detailed expressions of them can be found in our previous work \cite{Lorce:2022tiq}.
+$\mathbb{V}_{\mu}$ and $\mathbb{W}_{\mu}$ contain all twists starting from twist 2 to twist 4, whereas $\mathbb{X}$ and $\mathbb{Y}$ are purely twist 4 operators, the detailed expressions of them can be found in Appendix A of our previous work \cite{Lorce:2022tiq}.

 In this work we shall use Eq.\,(\ref{eqn:kine-t4}) to calculate the kinematical higher-twist contributions in the reaction $\gamma^* \to M \bar{M}\gamma$, where $M \bar{M}$ is the scalar meson pair with even charge conjugation.
 The spinor formalism \cite{Braun:2008ia, Braun:2009vc} is used for $T_{\mu \nu}$ in the calculation, and it will help us to figure out the twist of the matrix elements for the operators much easier.
 Even though the final amplitudes are presented in terms of GDAs, the double distributions \cite{Teryaev:2001qm} are used to calculate the helicity amplitudes.
-Those techniques are well explained in Ref.\,\cite{Braun:2012bg, Lorce:2022tiq}, so we skip them in this work.
-The helicity amplitudes are written as
+Those techniques are explained in Appendix \ref{app-b}, and the helicity amplitudes are written as

 where $\eta=\cos \theta$, $\chi=5e^2/18$, and $\Phi=\Phi_u+\Phi_d$ for the isosinglet meson pair such as $\pi \pi$ and $\eta \eta$.
 In case of a charge conjugation-even $K$ meson pair, we just need to replace $\chi \Phi$ with $e_u^2 \Phi_u+e_d^2 \Phi_d +e_s^2 \Phi_s$ in the above amplitudes since the GDA for $s$ quark is also required.
 We note that although Eq.\,(\ref{eqn:kine-t4}) is dependent on $z_1$ and $z_2$, this dependence is eliminated by the constraint $z_1-z_2=1$ in physical amplitudes, which indicates that translation invariance is recovered.
 The existence of correction $\mathcal O(\hat{s}/s)$ is obvious in the amplitudes, while the correction $\mathcal O(m^2/s)$ exists in the term $\Delta_T^2/ s$ due to $\Delta_T^2=4m^2-(1-\zeta_0^2) \hat{s}$.